-(355) As regards the sampled importers, the combination of the import and resale price picture just described and the development of the importers' other cost factors yielded the following profitability picture:
+(428) As regards the sampled importers, the profitability was established based on the combination of the import and resale price picture just described and the development of the importers' other cost factors.
+Following disclosure, some of the sampled importers questioned their individual profit data used and requested that revised data be accepted.
+Some of these claims were accepted and some clerical errors were corrected.
+The revised profitability picture is as follows:

-Average profit on product under review achieved by sampled importers
+Average profit on product concerned achieved by sampled importers